shilongcn/pltgo/README.md

 ##6.
 Notes:
     You can find the files in the folder "test".
 It provides the files, "plot.plt" and "energies.dat", which are used to be tested for you.

+##7.
+Update notes:
+    In this version, I modified the Makefile under the suggestion of gzstzsj's.

 ##Author:  Long Shi